bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 You can supply an additional `context` to these functions as well.
 The `context` object contains additional data that Bucket uses to make some behavioural choices.

-By default, sending `updateCompany`, `updateUser` and `trackFeatureUsage` calls automatically update the given user/company `Last seen` property.
+By default, `trackUser`, `trackCompany` and `trackFeatureUsage` calls automatically update the given user/company `Last seen` property on Bucket side.
 You can control if `Last seen` should be updated when the events are sent by setting `context.active = false` to avoid updating last seen.
 This is often useful if you have a background job that goes through a set of companies just to update their.